Is Diboron Tetrahydride Ionic Or Covalent

 The Boron-Hydrogen (B-H) Bond

-Boron has an electronegativity of approximately 2.04, while hydrogen has an electronegativity of approximately 2.20.
-The electronegativity difference between boron and hydrogen is therefore:
+Boron has an electronegativity of approximately 2.Consider this: 04, while hydrogen has an electronegativity of approximately 2.
+20.

 |2.20 - 2.04| = 0.16

 This difference is relatively small.
-According to the electronegativity guidelines, a difference of 0.16 suggests a nonpolar covalent bond.
-This means that the electrons in the B-H bond are shared relatively equally between the boron and hydrogen atoms.
+Worth adding: according to the electronegativity guidelines, a difference of 0.
+Basically, the electrons in the B-H bond are shared relatively equally between the boron and hydrogen atoms.
+Now, 16 suggests a nonpolar covalent bond.
 There isn't a significant charge separation to consider the bond polar, nor is there electron transfer to form ions.

 The Boron-Boron (B-B) Bond